charredUtensil/groundhog/src/core/lore/graphs/events.md

 flowchart TD;
 P0["[start]"]
 P0 --> P1
-P1["The power is back, but it's hard to tell how long it will last.<br/>The anomaly has disappeared for now."]
+P1["&bull; The power is back, but it's hard to tell how long it will last.<br/>&bull; The anomaly has disappeared for now."]
 P1 --> P2
 P1 --> P4
 P1 --> P5